aapfeldorf/aapfeldorf.github.io/docs/index.md

 In a new Claude chat, type **"Create a calculator where I can enter the quantity and price for a product and automatically get the price per item."** Including "quantity and price" tells Claude exactly what you want to put in, and "price per item" tells Claude how you want the output.
 With that information, it should produce an Artifact like this:
 ![Screenshot of the Claude interface showing an artifact titled "Price Per Item Calculator".
 It has fields to input quantity and total price, a calculate button, and an area where it shows the calculated price per item.](https://hackmd.io/_uploads/Bk2ejKFaJg.png)
-With this Artifact, a simple web app, you can calculate the unit price of a single product.
+With this Artifact, a basic web app, you can calculate the unit price of a single product.

 #### 2. Multiple Items

 Now, we'll ask Claude to modify the Artifact to work with multiple products at the same time.
 In the same chat, type **"Add the ability to add more than one product and calculate the price per item for each of them."** Claude will modify the Artifact like this:
 ![Screenshot of the Claude interface showing the calculator artifact with multiple items and a button to add new items](https://hackmd.io/_uploads/HyAA6tKpJg.png)
-In this new version, you can add and remove products just like we wanted to.
+In this new version, you can add and remove products like we wanted to.
 Claude also made it possible to change the name of products, so you know exactly which ones you're looking at.
 However, it still requires you to click calculate for each individual product, which can get annoying.
 Let's get Claude to fix that.

 #### 3. Removing Individual Calculate Buttons